EPCCed/eidf-docs/docs/services/registry/projects.md

 Every EIDF project can request that a ECIR project is created for them.
 An ECIR project is a namespace within the registry which contains repositories for container images private to users of that EIDF project.

+!!! important "ECIR Projects"

+    EIDF and other EPCC Projects can have ECIR Projects, all users in the owning project can access the ECIR project.
+The ECIR project is only for image storage and scanning.
+The owning project can have access to a wide range of other services.

 ### Project Quota

 The default project quota for image storage will be 50 GiB.